ewute/econ-thesis/paper2.md

 ![Filtered Pre-Advertisement Manga Sales](output/rdd_start_filtered_pre_on_chart.png)

-Thus, anime advertisements act primarily as initial visibility enhancers, driving sustained manga sales rather than immediate post-premiere spikes.
+Even after filtering out series that had not appeared on the charts prior to advertising, post-advertisement chart density remains considerably higher.
+This shows that once visibility is triggered, manga will continue to perform well, remaining on the charts for weeks.
+It's difficult to determine the cause as though it's likely due to varying degrees of advertisement, anime performance itself, and ongoing consumer momentum.
+Nonetheless, the initial “buy phase” appears to be sparked by advertising, with anime adaptation acting as a reinforcing mechanism that extends the sales arc rather than initiating it.

 ## Conclusion
-Anime adaptations primarily boost short-term manga visibility rather than long-term engagement.
-Manga sales significantly increase in anticipation of anime premieres due to effective pre-release advertising.
-Post-premiere effects are less clear, with minimal evidence suggesting sustained cross-media engagement.
-Thus, strategic marketing is critical for maximizing manga sales around anime adaptation events.
+Anime adaptations primarily function as catalysts for short-term manga visibility rather than sustained cross-media engagement.
+Manga sales notably increase during the period preceding anime premieres due to targeted and effective advertising campaigns.
+However, the post-premiere period does not yield significant sustained consumer interest, suggesting limited viewer transition from anime to manga readership.

+The genre-specific analyses highlight an essential marketing strategy insight: manga genres with strong visual elements (**mecha**, **sci-fi**, **horror**, **fantasy**, and **action**) benefit more substantially from anime adaptations and related promotions.
+Conversely, genres emphasizing intricate storytelling (**romance**, **drama**, **psychological**) rely less on promotional visibility gains, suggesting alternative market dynamics based on established readership and narrative engagement.

+Overall, the findings emphasize the role of marketing and genre alignment in leveraging anime adaptations to maximize manga sales effectively.
+Marketing strategies and adaptation decisions likely  consider these genre-specific dynamics to optimize audience engagement and commercial success.

 ## Appendix